Fermat-ORG/fermat-framework/README-GUI.md

 ##### Linking to parent Issue

-Issues that needs to be linked to its parent must have their first line starting with "Parent: " + http link to parent issue.
+Issues that need to be linked to their parents must have their first line starting with "Parent: " + http link to parent issue.

 ##### Tagging the team leader

-Team leaders are tagged in the second line in order to ask them to assign the issue to you and at the same time subscribe to any issue update.
-This helps team leaders to follow the issue events and provide assistance or guidance is they see something wrong.
+Team leaders are tagged in the second line in order to ask them to assign the issue to you, and at the same time to subscribe to any issue update.
+This helps team leaders to follow the issue events and provide assistance or guidance if they see something wrong.
 The suggested format is:

 "@team-leader-user-name please assign this issue to me."